TOOLKITS FOR CO-CREATION

 -

-Tua Björklund Assistant Professor
+Tua Björklund DF Director, Assistant Professor

 tua.bjorklund@aalto.fi